UWPCE-PythonCert/ProgrammingInPython/_sources/topics/01-setting_up/python_and_core_tools.rst.txt

 Which is awesome.

-Here are a number of pages to help you get started:
+But do make sure, when you set it up, that you know what its doing when you click "run" , and that it is using the version of Python that you expect.

 Version Control System
 ========================

-While not strictly necessary to develop code, it is a very, very good idea to manage your code in a Version Control System:
+While not strictly necessary to develop code, it is a very, very, good idea to manage your code in a Version Control System:

 https://en.wikipedia.org/wiki/Version_control